 Audit

-The Buyer may Audit the Supplier at any time by giving notice in writing, such notice to set out details of the scope of such Audit and the details of the relevant Auditor.

 Further to Clause 6.6, the Supplier must provide a copy of its Self Audit Certificate supported by an audit report to the Buyer at the end of each Contract Year.

 Non-Solicitation of Employees or Contractors

 The Supplier recognises that the Buyer invests a considerable amount of time, cost and effort in the recruitment and training of staff in the niche area of ICT health services in the public sector.
 Furthermore, the necessary recruitment governance activity and security checks result in a long lead time in onboarding new staff.
 Consequently, the Buyer has a legitimate business interest to prevent the unauthorised solicitation or employment or engagement of Restricted Staff.